What is gadget insurance?

 What does gadget insurance cover?

-Most policies cover your gadgets against:
+Most policies protect your gadgets and phones against:

 If your device needs replacing due to accidental damage or theft, it’s usually replaced with a refurbished device of the same or similar age and specification.